Jurkyy/spinny-cube/README.md

 # Spinny Cube
 Title says it all; small project to play around with Linear algebra and command-line ANSI printing in Rust.

+In the main.rs file, you can find my final implementation.

 ![](spinny_cube2.gif)

 ## Dependencies